yozlet/cloud-foundry-notes/README.md

 ### Contributing

 Hugo uses markdown to build the pages.
 Just add your page to the section you want inside the content folder.

+To validate links, run `bundle && bundle exec rake`.
+Requires Ruby 1.9+.

 ### Acknowledgement